PRIYANKADEVYADAV15/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING-NASSCOM/README.md

 # Sky130 Day 2 - Good floorplan vs bad floorplan and introduction to library cells
 ## Chip Floor planning consideration
 ### 1. Utilization factor and aspect ratio
-#### In this the first step in the physical design is to decide what is the width and height of the Die and Core.
+#### In this the first step in the physical design is to DECIDE THE HEIGHT AND WIDTH OF CORE AND DIE.
 We will start with the basic netlist.
 ![image](https://github.com/user-attachments/assets/911cecbc-fad0-4f1d-bb87-c97207ba4115)
 Considering the basic netlist-->consists of two FFs(launch clock and capture clock), and gate and or gate.
 The given image is a netlist, a 'netlist' defines the connectivity between all the components.</br>
 We are dependent on the dimensions of logic gates and FFs.
 We will try to give proper length and breadth to this particular gate.